Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Results

 \subsection{Descriptive Results: Chatbot Usage Patterns and Knowledge Test}

-Among the subsample of participants who had used both systems ($n = 116$), the university chatbot was most commonly used several times a month ($32.8\%$) or several times a week ($25.0\%$), with only $9.5\%$ using it several times a day.
+Among the subsample of participants who had used both systems ($n = 116$), the university chatbot was most commonly used several times a month ($32.8\%$) or several times a week ($25.0\%$).
 In contrast, ChatGPT had a higher proportion of frequent users, with $19.0\%$ using it several times a day and $28.4\%$ several times a week (see \autoref{fig:Usage_Frequency_by_System} for full distribution).
-Regarding usage purposes, both systems were most often used for reviewing or improving texts ($70.7\%$).
-Other prominent use cases included text creation ($54.3\%$ university chatbot; $61.2\%$ ChatGPT) and information search ($52.6\%$ university chatbot; $67.2\%$ ChatGPT; see \autoref{fig:Purpose_of_Use_by_System} for a more detailed overview).
-Awareness of model-switching functionality in the university chatbot was relatively high: $78.4\%$ of dual users knew about the option to change the underlying LLM.
-However, only $41.4\%$ had actively switched from the default model (GPT-4o) to another.
-Regarding performance on the knowledge test about the university’s customized LLMaaS, $24.1\%$ answered four questions correctly and $21.6\%$ achieved a perfect score. $14.7\%$ did not answer any item correctly (full distribution see \autoref{tab:knowledge_score_distribution}).
+Regarding usage purposes, both systems were most often used for reviewing or improving texts ($70.7\%$), text creation ($54.3\%$ university chatbot; $61.2\%$ ChatGPT) and information search ($52.6\%$ university chatbot; $67.2\%$ ChatGPT; see \autoref{fig:Purpose_of_Use_by_System}).
+Awareness of model-switching functionality in the university chatbot was relatively high: $78.4\%$ of dual users knew about this option.
+However, only $41.4\%$ had actively switched from the default model (GPT-4o).
+Regarding performance on the knowledge test about the university’s customized LLMaaS, $24.1\%$ answered four questions correctly and $21.6\%$ achieved a perfect score. $14.7\%$ did not answer any item correctly (see \autoref{tab:knowledge_score_distribution}).